-Keep in mind that to complete your minimum spend AFTER your December close date (and there’s no way to know what date that will be until you get the cards) so the points credit in January.
-More about this in the next section.
+If you’re going for a pass next year, you’ll need to complete your minimum spend AFTER your December close date (and there’s no way to know what date that will be until you get the cards) so the points credit in January, counting toward a 2019 pass.

-Timing the Minimum Spend Completion
+Your Plan for Timing the Minimum Spend Completion

-You have 3 months from the date of card approval to complete your minimum spend in order to earn your 60,000 bonus points.
+You have 3 months from the date of card approval to complete your minimum spend in order to earn your bonus points.

-If you want to earn a 2017 pass, your points MUST CREDIT by December 31, 2017.
+If you want to earn a 2018 pass, your points MUST CREDIT by December 31, 2018.

-If you want to earn a 2018 pass, your points MUST CREDIT on or after January 1, 2018.
+If you want to earn a 2019 pass, your points MUST CREDIT on or after January 1, 2019.

 Timing is critical.

 Track your progress toward completing your minimum spend with my handy Minimum Spend Calculator.
-It’s one of five tools you can get as part of my Southwest Toolkit for just $15 to help manage your progress toward flying free and earning the Southwest Companion Pass!
+It’s one of 6 tools you can get as part of my Southwest Toolkit for just $15 to help manage your progress toward flying free and earning the Southwest Companion Pass!
 Learn more about the Toolkit.
 Thanks for supporting Go to Travel Gal!

-Because your points are credited upon the credit card closing date (different from your payment due date) in which the minimum spend was completed — and according to Daraius over at MillionMileSecrets.com, you should complete your spending five to 10 days BEFORE the close date to ensure everything has processed — you need to have a plan in place.
+Because your points are credited upon the credit card closing date (different from your payment due date) in which the minimum spend was completed — and according to MillionMileSecrets.com, you should complete your spending five to 10 days BEFORE the close date to ensure everything has processed — you need to have a plan in place.

 1. Find out the close date of your credit card in December (it is generally the same date every month).

 This will be listed on your statement OR if you just applied for the card, you can call or message Chase to ask when the closing date is.
-You can also request to change your closing date if you want.
+You can also REQUEST TO CHANGE your closing date if you want.

 2. Decide if you want to earn the pass this year or next.

-3. If you want a 2017 pass, complete your minimum spend five to 10 days BEFORE your December credit card close date.
+3. If you want a 2018 pass, complete your minimum spend five to 10 days BEFORE your December 2018 credit card close date.

-4. If you want a 2018 pass, complete your minimum spend AFTER your December credit card close date.
+4. If you want a 2019 pass, complete your minimum spend AFTER your December 2018 credit card close date.